nullableVoidPtr/babel-query/README.md

-babel-query queries a Babylon AST using a `esquery`-style syntax to define syntactic filters, and returning `@babel/traverse`-ready `NodePath`s.
+babelquery queries a Babylon AST using a `esquery`-style syntax to define syntactic filters, and returning `@babel/traverse`-ready `NodePath`s.

 Selector types: